 Art of the Open Air allows the Museum to offer free access to public art, every day of the week, all year long.
 Visitors to Balboa Park will find a new experience with every visit, exploring the sculptures from every angle in changing light and seasons.
 As Henry Moore famously stated, “Sculpture is like a journey—you have a different view as you return.”

 The #FreeTheArt campaign was a community effort to support Art of the Open Air through crowdfunding.
-A special thank you to everyone who participated, contributed, and helped spread the word (see the full list).
-Premiering this February, Art of the Open Air in Balboa Park’s Plaza de Panama will gleam with the monumental sculptures YOU helped support.
+A special thank you to everyone who participated, contributed, and helped spread the word.
 Read more about the #FreeTheArt campaign on Indiegogo.